Breaking down the modern security operations center

 Definitions of security operations vary widely.
 To help get us all on the same page for this discussion, here are various components comprising a modern security operations center (SOC) organized into three functional areas, as is broken out below.

-This three-part series will cover each of these areas in detail, starting with the core operational functions that are critical for effective threat detection and response:
+This three-part series will cover each of these areas in detail, starting with the core threat detection and response functions:

 While these functions are distinct from one another, they must be tightly integrated.
 Often, these functions rely on one another to a certain extent, with one function informing the actions taken in the next function.
 To achieve tighter alignment, or in the interest of meeting budgetary constraints, organizations often opt to combine these functions or have them provided via partners.